Entroido de Xinzo de Limia: complete guide to the longest Carnival in Spain

 Piñata

-The Galician Carnival Museum
+The Galician Carnival Museum.

-The Galician Carnival Museum
+Galician Carnival Museum.

-Accomodation in Xinzo de Limia Galicia
+Where to stay in Xinzo de Limia

 There are three hotels in Xinzo de Limia, all three of which are very similar and located on the same street.